meeduse/Samples/README.md

 This repository shares Formal xDSLs built in Meeduse (http://vasco.imag.fr/tools/meeduse/).
-To play with the underlying B specifications you can use ProB (https://prob.hhu.de) in standalone.
-The valued formal models are provided in folders /model/animation/Values.
+To play with the underlying B specifications you can use ProB (https://prob.hhu.de) in standalone by taking the valued formal models from folders /model/animation/Values.

 ## Samples
 * GpuServer: A GPU scheduler discussed in: https://doi.org/10.1007/978-3-030-63461-2_19